schravenlant/sql/008_inner_joins/3_join_self.md

 # Explanation
 You don't have to inner join with another table.
 You can inner join with the same table.
 Also, you can decide how to join tables e.g. `on c1.customer_id + 1 = c2.customer_id`.
 You can use any comparitive operator here and even do math!

+Finally, note that we have assigned the aliases `c1` and `c2` to the tables.
+Since we join `Customers` on `Customers` we need a way to distinguish one `Customers` table from the other `Customers` table.